 For soundtrack, download mp3 files to your iPad from Google Drive, Dropbox or Email.
 Then click on the option to add mp3 and choose from any mp3 files that are downloaded to your iPad.

 Motion Activated Boomerang

-For manual non-motorized 360 spinners, you can have the boomerang start recording by simply moving the iPad.
+For automatic or manual non-motorized 360 spinners, you can have the boomerang start recording by simply moving the iPad.
 To enable this feature, check the Start capture when iPad is moved box.
 This feature is perfect for 360 booths, allowing the session to start once the device starts spinning.